 During the procedure, a surgeon will detach the large intestine from the surrounding organs and tissue.
 He’ll cut and remove the damaged or diseased part of the bowel.
 He’ll reconnect the healthy ends of the intestine with tiny staples or sutures.

-In a small number of bowel resections, the surgeon will need to do a colostomy.
+In some bowel resections, the surgeon will need to do a colostomy.
 This creates an opening in the skin, or stoma, for feces to pass into a bag.
 Your surgeon will perform a colostomy if there’s an issue that may keep the two ends of the intestine from healing properly.
 Some stomas are temporary.
 After 6 to 12 weeks, you’ll need a second surgery.

 Preparing for Surgery

 Before the surgery, you’ll go into your surgeon’s office.
 You’ll discuss your medical history and review what medications you’re on.
 You’ll also get tests, such as a chest X-ray, electrocardiogram, and blood tests.
 This helps your surgeon plan the procedure.
 It also spots any issues that might affect the surgery.

 In the days before your surgery, your doctor may tell you to stop taking certain supplements and medicines, like ibuprofen.
 He’ll also tell you how to prepare for the procedure.
 To clear the bowels, you’ll need to avoid solid foods the day before surgery.
 Clear liquids, such as broth and apple juice, are fine.
 You’ll also take a laxative.